mech/Learning-Notes/FrontEnd/JavaScript/Types.md

 # Type Checking

+> Type correctness does not guarantee program correctness.
+If you haven't exercised the code, you really have no idea whether or not it works.

+Types and tests are both great mechanisms for doing "think real hard up front" thinking.

 Types are a set of possible values.
 Types can be strong or generic.

 Haskell is perhaps one of the most strongly typed languages.
 However, Haskell support Generic Programming, in the sense that you write methods that work with any type conforming to a certain concept (or interface).
 Duck typing!
 Haskell also uses Type Inference so you never have to declare the type of your variables.